Cocaine is God's way of saying you're making too much money - Robin Williams

 Cocaine is generally sold on the street as a fine, white, crystalline powder, known as “coke,” “C,“ “snow,” “flake,“ “blow,” “bump,“ “candy,“ “Charlie,” “rock,” and “toot.”
 “Crack,” the street name for the smokeable form of cocaine, got its name from the crackling sound made when it’s smoked.
 A “speedball” is cocaine or crack combined with heroin, or crack and heroin smoked together.

 Cocaine has been part of society for centuries.
 Did you know that that the original Coke formula invented in 1886 had a significant amount of cocaine in it which was inspired by a tonic wine called Vin Mariani concocted from coca leaves and Bordeaux.

-As a Coke exec told the New York Times, “ingredients from the coca leaf are used, but there is no cocaine in it and it is all tightly overseen by regulatory authorities.”
 In fact, the United States (and most other nations) expressly prohibits the sale and trade of coca leaves.
 In order for Coca-Cola to continue to exist in its current form, the company has a special arrangement with the Drug Enforcement Administration, allowing it to import dried coca leaves from Peru (and to a lesser degree, from Bolivia) in huge quantities.